 Explore the Saratoga Spa State Park (Capital-Saratoga)

-Whether you’re driving along the Avenue of the Pines or walking along a tree-lined path in the woods, the Saratoga Spa State Park is a not-to-be-missed destination that’s beautiful throughout the year.
-The more than 2,000-acre park is home to a multitude of outdoor activities.
-Take a drink from the mineral springs, and see the geyser and limestone formations.
-In the summer months, swim in the park’s pools, and, in the winter months, go cross-country skiing, snowshoeing, or ice skating.
-Price varies depending on the season and activity, sometimes it’s free.
+Whether you’re driving along the Avenue of the Pines or walking along a tree-lined path in the woods, the Saratoga Spa State Park is a not-to-be-missed destination in the heart of Saratoga Springs that’s beautiful throughout the year.
+The more than 2,000-acre park is home to a multitude of outdoor activities including two golf courses, running, walking, biking, cross-country skiing and snowshoeing trails, two swimming pools, mineral springs, geyser and limestone formations.
+The park is also home to SPAC, the Saratoga Automobile Museum, Gideon Putnam, Roosevelt Baths and Spa, and the Children’s Museum at Saratoga.
+Make sure to fill a bottle at the world-renowned mineral springs, there are 11 just within the park!

-Sit at the bar and eat dinner at a Buffalo Corner Tavern (Greater Niagara)
+Grab Bites and Brews at a Buffalo Corner Tavern (Greater Niagara)

 From classic dishes and drink specials to original decor and friendly faces, a stop at one of Buffalo’s Corner Taverns will make you feel like a local on your solo journey.
 With each corner tavern offering its own unique history, enjoy a meal at the bar while hearing stories from years past.
 Rohall’s Corner, located on the corner of Amherst and Reservation Streets in the Black Rock neighborhood, features several different wines and beers—some even served from their authentic wooden coolers.
 The Place, located in Elmwood Village on the corner of Lexington and Ashland Avenues, initially opened in the 1870s and was officially named “The Place” in 1941.
-Their chef created menu changes daily to offer the most exciting, fresh options.
+With the addition of a beautiful, airy porch and spacious open-air patio, visitors can enjoy al fresco seasonal dining!
 No matter which Buffalo Corner Tavern you choose, the combination of history and hospitality won’t disappoint.

 Browse the extensive collection at the Metropolitan Museum of Art (New York City)

-With more than two million pieces on display, the Metropolitan Museum of Art, also known as the Met, is an oasis for art appreciators of all generations.
-Representing more than 5,000 years of history from across the world, the Met features current exhibitions that run for a shorter amount of time and ongoing exhibitions that act as staples of the museum.
+With more than 1.5 million pieces on display, the Metropolitan Museum of Art, also known as the Met, is an oasis for art appreciators of all generations.
+Representing more than 5,000 years of history from across the world, the Met features current exhibitions like Sargent & Paris, Monstrous Beauty: A Feminist Revision of Chinoiserie, and Superfine: Tailoring Black Style that run for a shorter amount of time and ongoing exhibitions that act as staples of the museum.
 The Met also hosts pieces by renowned artists, such as Claude Monet, Pablo Picasso, Georgia O’Keeffe, and Jackson Pollock, to name a few.
-Open daily; Sunday–Thursday from 10 am–5:00 pm and Friday and Saturday from 10 am–9 pm.
-General admission price varies.
+The Met is open every day except for Wednesday, and offers free tours on select dates.

 Don't forget to share your summer vacation with us!
 Share New York State pictures on Instagram and Twitter with #ILoveNY and #iSpyNY and tag us on Facebook!